jrodal98/tldrwl/README.md

 ## About

 - [x] Summarize text with a single API call
-- [ ] Summarize video with a single API call
+- [x] Summarize Youtube video with a single API call
 - [ ] Summarize audio with a single API call
 - [x] Sync APIs
 - [x] Async APIs

+OpenAI has a limit on maximum number of tokens per requests, so the following strategy is employed to generate the summaries:

+Split message into chunks
+Gather summaries for each chunk
+Summarize the summaries

 ## Install